B0ney/xmodits/README.md

 | ``Prefer Filename`` | Some samples have an additional filename.
 If present, xmodits will name samples with that. |
 | ``Index Padding`` | Set the minimum amount of digits an index must have.
 Indexes will be padded with zeros to match the minimum amount of digits*.
 Set to 1 to disable padding.|

-\* xmodits may override this value to ensure that samples are named consistantly (unless it is set to 1).
+\* xmodits may override this value to ensure that samples are named consistently (unless it is set to 1).

 ### Ripping Configuration